cvat-ai/cvat/cvat/apps/documentation/user_guide.md

         ![](static/documentation/images/image018.jpg)

 4. When the annotated object disappears or becomes too small, you need to finish the track.
-To do that you need to choose ``Outside Property``.
+To do that you need to choose ``Outside Property``, shortcut ``O``.

     ![](static/documentation/images/image019.jpg)